fastify/fastify-sensible/README.md

 ```

 #### `request.is`
-The `request` interface is decorated with [`jshttp/type-is`](https://github.com/jshttp/type-is), the API is the same, but you do not need to pass the request object:
+The `request` interface is decorated with [`jshttp/type-is`](https://github.com/jshttp/type-is), the API is the same but you do not need to pass the request object:
 ```js
 fastify.get('/', (req, reply) => {
   reply.send(req.is(['html', 'json']))